zacharski/arduino/modules/Three/_posts/2000-01-05-Chocolate.md

           pos = (pos + 180) % max_position;
         }
     }

+### What You Should See

+When you first upload the code, give it a few seconds, then you should see the motor move to the 180° position.
+Once there, it will stay until the button is pressed.
+Press the button to move it to 0°.
+Press the button again and it will move back to the first position.
+The purpose of this code it to give you an idea for the full range of motion for the servo motor and to help you plan out your Hershey's Special Dark Kisses Dispenser.

 Anyone who know me knows I love, love, love the **modulo operator**, **%** that we see in this line: